froginred/Ecom-fullstack--Class-assignment/README.md

-This is the repo for Nitsan Salton's assignment
+This is the repo for Nitsan Salton's assignment in Ecom